-Nonwater-dependent use projects that include fill or structures on tidelands may not unreasonably diminish the capacity of such tidelands to accommodate water-dependent uses.
-The analysis of a proposed nonwater-dependent use in the water-dependent use zone is case specific; the Department is required to consider any relevant information concerning the utility or adaptability of the site for present or future water-dependent purposes.
+In addition to water dependent uses, some nonwater dependent uses or nonwater dependent use projects may be licensed in a water dependent use zone, provided the fill, structures or uses "do not unreasonably diminish the capacity of such tidelands to accommodate water-dependent uses."
+The analysis of a proposed nonwater-dependent use in the water-dependent use zone is project specific.
+Site-specific considerations may include the permanence of proposed structures/uses, proximity to the project shoreline, the relative portion of the water dependent use zone dedicated to nonwater dependent uses, and use-specific conflicts.
+The Department is required to consider any relevant information concerning the utility or adaptability of the site for present or future water-dependent purposes.
 310 CMR 9.51.